-Working with physicians, nursing staff, pharmacists, emergency medical services personnel, and managers across the spectrum of healthcare settings, PRHI helps prove the value of PPC in demonstrations targeting both clinical and operational problems.
+Working with physicians, nurses, pharmacists, emergency medical services personnel, medical assistants, community health workers, and managers across the spectrum of healthcare settings, PRHI helps prove the value of PPC in demonstrations targeting both clinical and operational problems.